 #6 Social Media

 We live in a digital age where social media can have a big impact.
-Having a few thousand followers across our various social media platforms is a great way to demonstrate to potential backers that we have support and can give good brand exposure.
-However, having tens of thousands of followers would be even better!
+Having a strong social media following is a great way to demonstrate to potential backers that we have support and can give good brand exposure!
 Please help us to spread the message and drive social media engagement by doing a few simple things…

 If you are one of those lucky people that feel they have everything they need, a nice way to support our charity would be to ask family and friends to donate to Gravitate instead of buying unnecessary gifts.

-Earn Trail Karma by donating through Trailforks.
-Trailforks is a global online trail mapping and management tool.
+Earn Trail Karma by donating via Trailforks.
+This is a global online trail mapping and management tool.
 The cool part about this platform is that you can use it to make donations to local trail building organisations to show appreciation for their hard work.

 Lastly, what about adding Gravitate to your will as a beneficiary?
-It’s a bit morbid, but everyone has to go sometime!
+Everyone has to go sometime!
 Why not make your mark by leaving a part of your estate to benefit the community.

 #8 Online Shopping

-There are a couple of really easy ways you can turn online purchases into donations for Gravitate, and best of all, it won’t cost you a penny!
+There are a couple of really simple ways you can turn online purchases into donations for Gravitate, and it won’t cost you a penny!

-Amazon Smile is a simple and automatic way for you to support Gravitate every time you shop.
-When you use Amazon Smile, you’ll find the exact same prices and products as Amazon, with the added bonus that Amazon will donate a portion of the purchase price to Gravitate.
+Amazon Smile is an automatic way for you to support Gravitate every time you shop.
+You’ll find the exact same prices and products as Amazon, with the added bonus that Amazon will donate a portion of the purchase price to Gravitate!

 Easy Fundraising turns your everyday online shopping into donations for Gravitate, at no cost to you.
-How?
 Just visit your favourite retailers through the Easy Fundraising website and shop as normal.
-Once you’ve made a purchase, the retailer will then make a small donation to Gravitate to say, “thank you”.
+Once you’ve made a purchase, the retailer will make a donation to Gravitate.